Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click ***Create***

   Now you will move the neccesary files into the newly created containers.
 These files are the raw events used by the data generator as well as scripts that will be called by the Azure Data Factory pipeline.
-  - Select the *data* container
   - Download the files in the [rawevents folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/rawevents) locally on your machine.
+  - Select the *data* container that was just created above.
   - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of rawevent on your machine.
   - Select the files and click **Upload**.
+  - Download the files in the [scripts/datafactory/scripts_adls folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/datafactory) locally on your machine.
-  - Select the *scripts* container
+  - Select the *scripts* container.
-  - Click ***Upload*** at the top of the container blade and copy the contents
+  - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of scripts_adls on your machine.
-  - Dowload the files in the [scripts/datafactory/scripts_adls folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/TechnicalDeploymentGuide/scripts/datafactory) locally then choose the local files and select **Upload**.
+  - Select the files and click **Upload**.

   Navigate back to the storage account blade to collect important information that will be required in future steps.
   - On the storage account blade, select **Access keys** from the menu on the left.